Roe: Israel

 Several sections of the Israeli cuisine include roe.
 In Modern Hebrew, roe is commonly referred to by its Russian name "ikra" (איקרה).
 When necessary, the color is also mentioned: white or pink, as appropriate.
 Israeli "white ikra" is commonly made of carp or herring eggs, while "red ikra" is made of flathead mullet eggs or, in rarer cases, salmon eggs.
 The term "caviar" is separate, and denotes only sturgeon eggs.

 Ikra is served as a starter dish, to be eaten with pita or similar breads, particularly in Arab restaurants.
 It can also be purchased in stores, in standard-sized plastic packages.
 In home cooking it is similarly served as a starter dish.

 In Judaism, roe from kosher fish—fish with fins and scales—is considered kosher.
 Like fish in general, it is considered pareve.
-Roe is considered kosher only if the fish from which it is harvested is kosher as well.
-This means that sturgeon roe is not considered kosher from an Orthodox Jewish perspective.
+However, roe is considered kosher only if the fish from which it is harvested is kosher as well.
+Caviar from sturgeon is therefore not considered kosher from an Orthodox Jewish perspective, as that fish is not understood to have scales under Orthodox interpretations of Jewish law.